pickettmap/FishBrook/README.md

 # FishBrook

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.8.
+* This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.8.
+* This project serves as a static frontend as part of a RESTful application

 ## Development server